2/12/2019

 Nick Joseph

 Thanks.
-Can you break down the components of your 2019 SAMHSA or NLI guidance for the shop portfolio between occupancy, rate growth, and expense growth expectations?
+Can you break down the components of your 2019 same-store NLI guidance for the shop portfolio between occupancy, rate growth, and expense growth expectations?

 speaker

-Nick, at this point in the year, we would like to give flexibility on how we think those will play out, but obviously we are very encouraged by the occupancy growth.
-We think that we will continue to have moderate rent growth, and expenses are challenging.
-So we will see how the year plays out.
-As you understand that we are trying to maximize our revenue, not one component of the revenue, we will see how the year plays out.
-Too early to comment on a specific breakdown.
+Nick, at this point in the year, we would like to give flexibility on how we think those will play out, but obviously we're very encouraged by the occupancy growth.
+We think that we'll continue to have moderate rent growth and expenses are challenging.
+So we'll see how the year plays out.
+As you understand that we're trying to maximize our revenue, not one component of the revenue, we'll see how the year plays out.
+Too early to comment on specific breakdown.

 speaker